HDavidBarth/HDavidBarth/README.md

 # Welcome to my Profile!
 ## My name is Henry Barth

-### I am a civil engineering student who has a passion for programming.
+### I am an aspiring Structural Engineer
-The civil engineering and construction industry in general tend to lag behind other industries when it comes to innovation and adoption of new technologies
+The civil engineering and construction industry in general seem to lag behind other industries when it comes to innovation and adoption of new technologies.
-I want to change that by using computer science skills to improve the industry and make work more efficient.
+I want to use computer science and programming skills to build efficient tools that will help me and my collaborators stand apart from the crownd.

 <!--